 HISTORY & DESCRIPTION:

-ELIZABETH JANE is an unusual example of the class, built with a long coachroof that runs forward of the forehatch, with the mast stepped on the coachroof.
-Only one other example, launched as AVIL in this style has been located, built the year before at the same yard, Thomas Skinner & Co near Dublin.
+“Elizabeth Jane” is an unusual example of the class, built with a long coachroof that runs forward of the forehatch, with the mast now stepped on the roof.
+Only one other example in this style has been located, built the year before at the same yard, Skinners near Dublin.

 An extensive refit was completed over several years to 2012, and she was sailed for one season prior to being laid up ashore in 2014.

 Sternpost and knee